esperanca-leonardo/quick-form-fill-backend/README.md

 ## 📝 Technical Details
 - 🛠️ **Technology:** Built with Spring Boot, taking advantage of its features for quick and efficient development.
-- 🌐 **Architecture:** RESTful API, ensuring straightforward handling of HTTP requests and responses.
+- 🌐 **Architecture:** REST API, ensuring straightforward handling of HTTP requests and responses.